-The Group's Board of Directors, assisted by its four committees (i.e., the Audit Committee, Nominations and Remunerations Committee, Strategic Committee and Ethics and Governance Committee) approves the main direction of the Group's business operations and ensures its implementation.
+The Company's Board of Directors, assisted by its four Committees (i.e., the Audit Committee, Nominations and Remunerations Committee, Strategic Committee and Ethics and Governance Committee) approves the main direction of the Group's business operations and ensures its implementation.
 Within the scope of the Company's corporate purpose, as stated in its Articles of Association, it deals with all matters relating to the conduct of the Group's business, other than those matters that are expressly reserved by law to Shareholders' Meetings.
+Furthermore, Technip reinforced its existing control mecanisms with the creation in 2010 of the Senior Independent Director's function whose missions are detailed in Section 16.1.1. of the Reference Document of the Company for financial year ended December 31, 2014.